 Job Task Analysis: This output lists particular job task competencies, including competencies developed and approved by the FIPTs, which learners may be expected to demonstrate as a result of the learning asset.

-Learner Analysis: This output defines the audience for the learning asset, which will be the subject for all the learning objectives that developed for that asset.
-Additionally, the learner analysis should describe any of the audience’s prerequisite knowledge and skills which may support their mastery of the learning asset, including content that they have mastered in prerequisite courses.
+Learner Analysis: This output defines the audience for the learning asset, which will be the subject for all the learning objectives that are developed for that asset.
+Additionally, the learner analysis should describe any of the audience’s prerequisite knowledge and skills that may support their mastery of the learning asset, including content that they have mastered in prerequisite courses.
 This information will help determine the level of knowledge and skills that learning objectives can expect of the learner.

 An instructional designer at DAU may not have all of the analysis phase outputs cited above when he or she begins the design phase.
-Nevertheless, it is the instructional designer’s job is to synthesize whatever data he or she has collected in the analysis phase into a list of concise statements that describe what the target audience will know or be expected to do as a result of the learning asset based on what they already know.
+Nevertheless, it is the instructional designer’s job is to synthesize whatever data he or she has collected in the analysis phase into a list of concise statements that describe what the target audience will know or be expected to do as a result of the learning asset, based on what they already know.

 To better understand how data from analysis phase outputs informs the development of learning objectives, imagine that you were the instructional designer responsible for developing FPD 200.
 You collected the following pieces of data from the analysis phase:

 Your needs analysis identified a primary instructional goal of having target learners fully understand all phases of the ADDIE process.
-It also noted a specific need – your target audience needs to understand how information from analysis phase outputs inform the development of learning objectives.
+It also noted a specific need – your target audience needs to understand how information from analysis phase outputs informs the development of learning objectives.

 One of the target competencies identified in the job task analysis you received for the projected learning asset is the ability for DAU learning asset management professionals to be able to develop valid learning objectives.

-Research that you conducted on learner characteristics indicates that your target for FPD 200 consists of primarily of Course Managers, Course Manager Regional Representatives, and Performance Learning Directors.
+Research that you conducted on learner characteristics indicates that your target for FPD 200 consists primarily of Course Managers, Course Manager Regional Representatives, and Performance Learning Directors.
 This audience has received no presumed prerequisite knowledge and no prerequisite instruction on the ADDIE model or the development of learning objectives in any of the FPD courses they have previously taken.

 Based on this information, what conclusions would you come to as an instructional designer?